Stanisław Sosabowski: After the war

 Shortly after the war Sosabowski succeeded in evacuating his wife and only son from Poland.
 Like many other Polish wartime officers and soldiers who were unable to return to Communist Poland due to the risk of death or "disappearance", he settled in West London, finding a job as a factory worker at the CAV Electrics assembly plant in Acton.

+All Polish Generals who fought under the Allied forces; General Anders, General Maczek and General Sosabowski were denied pension after being relieved of their duties.
+It has never been proven but the popular belief in Poland is that somehow Stalin had leverage over the British and therefore denied general Sosabowski his honour and pension.

 Death

 Sosabowski died in London on 25 September 1967.
 In 1969, his remains were returned to Poland, where he was reinterred at Powązki Military Cemetery in Warsaw.

 Legacy: depictions and recognitions

 Sosabowski was portrayed by Gene Hackman in the award-winning 1977 war film A Bridge Too Far.

 In The Hague, on 31 May 2006, Queen Beatrix of the Netherlands awarded the Military Order of William to the Polish 1st Independent Parachute Brigade.
 The brigade's commander, Sosabowski, was posthumously awarded the "Bronze Lion".
 In part this was the result of a Dutch TV documentary depicting the brigade as having played a far more significant role in Market Garden than had been hitherto acknowledged.
-In this film by Geertjan Lassche, Prince Bernhard of the Netherlands said the Poles deserved to be honoured with at least a medal.
+In this film by Geertjan Lassche, the father of the Queen, Prince Bernhard of the Netherlands, said the Poles deserved to be honoured with the highest military medal.

 The following day, on 1 June, a ceremony was held at Driel, the town where the Polish 1st Independent Parachute Brigade fought.
-Among the speakers at the ceremony were the mayor of Overbetuwe, as well as Sosabowski's grandson and great-grandson.
+Among the speakers at the ceremony were the mayor of Overbetuwe, as well as Sosabowski's 2 grandsons and 3 great-grandchildren.

 In the summer of 2012 1st Airborne Major Tony Hibbert made a video appeal for Sosabowski to be pardoned and honoured.

 His bust was unveiled on 1 September 2013 in Kraków's Jordan Park.
 Sosabowski is one of many Polish historical figures honoured in the Park.

+In 2018, at a ceremony held at the Royal Castle in Warsaw on the 100th anniversary of Poland regaining its independence, Polish President Andrzej Duda posthumously conferred the country's highest distinction, the Order of the White Eagle, upon 25 distinguished Poles including Sosabowski.

 The elite Polish 6th Airborne Brigade, which traces its traditions back to the 1st Independent Parachute Brigade, is officially named 6 Brygada Powietrznodesantowa im. gen. bryg.
 Stanisława Franciszka Sosabowskiego, in honor of Sosabowski.

 In September 2023, the Polish School in Glasgow, a Saturday complementary school, decided to adopt the name of General Sosabowski as its patron.
 The honours to the famous patron were celebrated with the Polish and British parachute corps, and the veterans' organisations.

 Sosabowski was awarded many military honours, including: